 planning staff appointments for members of executive bodies and other key executives.

 The Remuneration and Human Resources Committee consists of:

-The operating procedure of the Committee is determined by the Regulation on the Remuneration and Human Resources Committee approved by the Board of Directors.
+The operating procedure of the committee is determined by the Regulation on the Remuneration and Human Resources Committee approved by the Board of Directors.

-The Sustainable Development Committee consists of:
+The Strategy and Sustainable Development Committee consists of:

 The Management Board is the collegial executive body of the Company and reports to the Board of Directors and the General Meeting of Shareholders of the Company.